 Several different prototypes have been build over the course of the research program, but a common design characteristic is a dual tank track design with "magnetic feet".

-A dedicated robotics labratory with its own lathe and mill, combined with off-the-shelf parts and talented researchers, makes robot fabrication at TTU a reality.
+A dedicated robotics laboratory with its own lathe and mill, combined with off-the-shelf parts and talented researchers, makes robot fabrication at TTU a reality.

 Designs have varied from a large 50 pound version which can easily lift a graduate student off the ground, to a compact 20 pound version which can be lifted onto a water-wall via small access panels.